Top Frequently Asked Questions

 - 9. How do I cancel my registration and receive a refund?

-Learn about canceling your registration and receiving a refund on the Praxis Registration Changes page of our website.
+To learn about canceling your registration and receiving a refund, see Registration Changes.

-- 10. How can I contact ETS about The Praxis Series tests?
+- 10. How can I contact ETS about the Praxis tests?

 About the Test